Kourosh Yaghmaei: Musical style

 Most of Yaghmaei's works used the Vox Continental.

 Yaghmaei has unique Iranian style of psychedelic rock and blues-rock music.
 He brought a lot of innovation to Iranian rock, using the keyboard as the rhythm of the song instead of the guitar is part of this innovation.
 Such as describing a melancholic picture, blues riffs, strings and analog synthesizer sounds make a feeling that settles in the heart.
-As the songs last for 6 to 8 minutes approximately, many progressive movements could easily be a part of the music.
-According to Iranian writer Ebrahim Nabavi, "Yaghmaei has had a profound impact on Psychedelic rock in Iran."
+As the songs are about six to eight minutes long, many progressive movements could easily be a part of the music.
+According to Iranian writer Ebrahim Nabavi, "Yaghmaei has had a profound impact on psychedelic rock in Iran."
 Yaghmaei is known as the father of Iranian rock music because of his deep influence on Iranian rock music.
 "He was one of the people who was doing the Western-Eastern kind of hybrid music the right way," says Ashkan Kooshanejad, a British-Iranian composer.

 Personal life

-Yaghmaei has two sons, Kaveh Yaghmaei, also a musician that lives in Vancouver, Canada; and Kamil Yaghmaei.
+Yaghmaei has two sons, Kaveh Yaghmaei, also a musician, who lives in Vancouver, Canada; and Kamil Yaghmaei.
 He has a daughter named Satgin Yaghmaei.
 Due to his records being under heavy censorship in Iran, Kourosh now runs a private music school and studio in Tehran.

+Yaghmaei is a Zoroastrian and was raised as one by his Zoroastrian family.